gnames/gnames/README.md

 ## Usage with GNverifier

 [GNverifier] is a command line client for [GNames] backend.
+It uses publically available **remote** API of GNames.
 Install and use it according to the [GNverifier] documentation.

 [GNverifier] also provides web-based user interface to GNames.
 To launch it use something like: